valepresente/numbers-utils/README.md

 NumbersUtils.js
 ===============

-A great coffee utils to work with numbers
+A great coffee utils to work with numbers.

 Signatures
 ----------